markpedraza/Starter-Neural-Network/README.md

 ## Whats Included
 This repo contains two neural networks.
 - Starter Model: Simple model utilizing the iris dataset to predict classes of flowers.
-- CNN Model: Utilizes MINST dataset to predict a number in range 0-9 based off a 32x32 image.
+- CNN Model: Utilizes MNIST dataset to predict a number in range 0-9 based off a 32x32 image.